JessicaRulestheUniverse.com

 Soft focus

-October 28, 2007 By: jessicazafra Category: Books and Philippine Reference Alert 8 Comments →
+October 28, 2007 By: jessicazafra Category: Books, Philippine Reference Alert 8 Comments →

 #17 on the New York Times Bestseller List (trade fiction) on September 30: Love Walked In by Marisa de los Santos (Plume).
 “A cafe manager falls for a Cary Grant-like charmer, then learns he has an 11-year-old daughter.”
 I googled Marisa de los Santos, and I was right: she’s Filipino-American, based in Delaware.
 I’m guessing this makes her the highest-ranking author of Filipino descent ever on the NYT Bestseller list, though I have to check the stats for Dogeaters, Fixer Chao, Umbrella Country.
 Reviewers have described Love Walked In as a smart contemporary romance, or at least chick lit of the non-nauseating variety.
 The film rights have been acquired by Sarah Jessica Parker.
 I saw the book in hardcover in National Bookstore: there’s a half-Filipino half-Swedish character in it named Teo.
 One of the blurbs is by David Schickler, author of that lovely book Kissing In Manhattan.
 Here’s the Bookslut review of Love Walked In.